Hope for those most in need

 For more than 20 years, our lung transplant program has given new hope to people of all ages who struggle with life's most essential function.
-To date, UNC has performed more than 350 single- or double-lung transplants.
-UNC performs lung transplants for the entire spectrum of respiratory diseases, and is known around the world for having one of the most successful cystic fibrosis transplant programs.
-UNC is also one of only a few programs in the world conducting research in the field of ex-vivo lung perfusion.
+To date, UNC Health Care has performed more than 350 single- or double-lung transplants.
+We perform lung transplants for the entire spectrum of respiratory diseases, and we are known around the world for having one of the most successful cystic fibrosis transplant programs.
+Ours is one of only a few programs in the world conducting research in the field of ex-vivo lung perfusion.

 Making an Outpatient Referral

 To make an appointment for evaluation or to ask questions about a specific patient, call the lung transplant office at 984-974-9098.
 To refer by fax, dial 984-974-6822.